The Ultimate Guide to SLI/SLO

 Personally, I recommend setting them separately.

-Decide on your SLOs
+Determine your SLOs

 Setting alerts and error budget burn rates